 We are stopping for lunch in the picturesque town of Djupivogur, which belongs to a small group of Citaslow towns.
 We are having lunch at the restaurant in the historic building of the Framtid Hotel.

 A few kilometres outside the town, in the village of Gledivik, there is an exhibition of sculptures depicting 34 eggs of birds that nest in Iceland.
-Gledivik Eggs is an interesting tourist attraction and good photo spot.
+Gledivik Eggs is an interesting tourist attraction and a good photo spot.

 We are continuing along Ring-road 1 and at a crossroad, turning left into Route 939.
 We are leaving the main road behind and changing asphalt to gravel and bumpy road.
 That road is passable for owners of 4WD cars only.
 We are travelling that route for approx. 30 km, we are reaching the top of the mountain range, at an altitude of approx. 500 meters above sea level.
 It’s a great road and breathtaking views.
 On the way, we are passing by a dozen or so waterfalls, small swift streams and flocks of sheep.
 There is no one else on the road except us.
-There is a wonderful silence everywhere.
+There is wonderful silence everywhere.
 The sky seems to be huge today, like a big blue balloon, that is hanging above us and reaching the horizon on each side.

 We are getting to Egilsstadir and staying in the town until the evening.
-We are watching the sunset at Lake Lagarfljot, where “sister” of the Loch Ness monster is said to live.
+We are watching the sunset at Lake Lagarfljot, where the “sister” of the Loch Ness monster is said to live.